John Carberry: Ordination and ministry

 On June 28, 1929, Carberry was ordained a priest for the Diocese of Brooklyn by Cardinal Francesco Selvaggiani in Rome.
 Following his return to New York, Carberry was assigned as a curate at St. Peter's Parish in Glen Cove, where he remained for one year.
 He continued his studies at the Catholic University of America in Washington, D.C., where he received a Doctor of Canon Law degree in 1934.
 Carberry then served as a curate at St. Patrick's Parish in Huntington, New York, for one year.

 From 1935 to 1940, Carberry was on loan to the Diocese of Trenton in New Jersey, serving as secretary to Bishop Moses E. Kiley and assistant chancellor of the diocese.
 He also taught at Trenton Cathedral High School in Trenton, New Jersey, from 1939 to 1940.
 Returning to New York, Carberry taught at St. Dominic High School in Oyster Bay, New York, before serving as professor of canon law at Seminary of the Immaculate Conception in Huntington, New York, from 1941 to 1945.

 Carberry was an officialis of the Diocese of Brooklyn from 1945 to 1956, serving as chief judge of the diocesan court.
 He also served as diocesan director for radio and television, becoming known as the "radio priest."
-Carberry was named a papal chamberlain on February 3, 1948, and raised to the rank of domestic prelate on May 7, 1954.
+The Vatican elevated Carberry to the rank of papal chamberlain in 1948 and domestic prelate in 1954.
 From 1955 to 1956, Carberry served as president of the Canon Law Society of America.